 "I don't want any trouble, Garret," Shadoe said, urging himself forward, then halted his steps when he felt a nudge in his stomach.
 He looked down to find Garret's cane punching him.
 "Stay right where you are," Garret warned, then indicated to Lucretia.
-"I don't know how she got here, or what the fuck she's doing here, but I want that bitch out of my house."
+"I don't know how she got here or what the fuck she's doing here, but I want that bitch out of my house."
 Shadoe forcefully pushed the cane away and glared down at it.
 "Where the hell did you get that?"
-"I have several canes ... a collection in fact."
-He lifted it up, and showed Shadoe the handle and the tip.
+"I have several canes.
+A collection in fact."
+He lifted it up and showed Shadoe the handle and the tip.
 "Pure silver."
-He turned the handle around and looked at it, then slid past it to Shadoe's eyes.
-"Could be used as a weapon ... if I ever need one."
+He turned the handle around and looked at it, then shifted his gaze to Shadoe.
+"Could be used as a weapon if I ever need one."
 "I'm not interested in what your money can buy, but I am interested in keeping Lucretia alive.
 Hell, Garret, she'll die out there."
 "Out where?
 Where did you find her?"
-"One of the caves."
-His face melted into a scowling smile as his eyes cut into her.
+"In one of the caves."
+His face melted into a scowling smile as his gaze cut into her.
 "Hiding out, huh?"
 Then he looked back at Shadoe.
 "Well, I don't care.
 I endured fifteen years of hell at that woman's hands, and she's not staying in this house one minute longer."
 "Whatever she's done, Garret, she's your daughter, and she needs help."
 "What the hell are you, daft?
 She's insane, a killer!
-Let her live in a cave like an animal, she's not welcome here."
+Let her live in a cave like an animal.
+She's not welcome here."
 "That would be murder, Garret, pure and simple.
 You put her out and I'll see that you go to prison for her death!"
 "And just what the hell is your interest in her?"
-"I need to keep her alive long enough for the authorities to come and pick her up.
-After that, she's their responsibility."
-Lucretia's eyes flared.
-"You promised, you bastard!"
-Shadoe whirled when he heard her voice.
-"I only promised I wouldn't turn you in tonight ... or today," he said, so confused and tired he couldn't think straight.
-Her lips thinned, thinking she'd been tricked.
-She looked at the door, and thought about what was beyond it.
+"She's a human being, Garret, and deserves to live like one."
+"Like I did in the basement?
+Like Julita did in the attic?" \ \ \ \ Lucretia's lips thinned.
+Getting Shadoe's promise not to turn her in hadn't done any good.
+She'd forgotten about her father, and how anxious he would be to get her out of here.
+One phone call from him is all it would take.
+She looked at the door and thought about what was beyond it.
 She couldn't go back, she'd die out there.
 She needed to regain her strength, think, plan.
 But he wouldn't send her back.
 She'd kill him first.
 If she had to kill every one of them, she wouldn't go back.
 Not to that place.
 Never again.
 Her eyes lifted, roaming over the room.
 This was her home, not theirs.
-She'd taken care of it for more than fifteen years, and she belonged here.
-Not them.
+She'd taken care of it for more than fifteen years, and she belonged here, not them.
 Never them.
 Finally her thoughts quieted and she listened while Shadoe continued his argument for her safety.
 "Garret, my God, she's your daughter.
 I would think you'd be able to scrounge up a little compassion for her."
 "Compassion?" he growled.
 "Where the hell was her compassion when I needed it?
 Answer me that!
 And what about Julita?
 Do you think she's going to welcome the sight of her tormentor?
 I don't think so!"
 "Lucretia stays," Shadoe said, the muscle in his rigid jaw wrenching with anger.
 "At least long enough to build up her strength.
 We have no choice.
 She's not fit to travel in her condition."
 Pushing past Garret he walked into the dining room and out to the foyer.
 "Where are you going?"
 Garret barked, stumbling after him.